xmatters/xm-labs-remedyondemand/README.md

 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!

 # Files
-* [BMCRemedyITSMIncident.zip](BMCRemedyITSMIncident.zip) - This is an example comm plan to help get started.
+*[BMCRemedyITSMIncident.zip](BMCRemedyITSMIncident.zip) - download this Communication Plan to get started.

 # How it works
 Remedy On-Demand triggers one of the xMatters filters as part of the integration.
 The filter POSTs the Remedy Incident ID to xMatters, and in turn xMatters uses a Remedy web service to obtain the incident properties and subsequently creates the xMatters Event targeted to the assigned resolver Group.